-Application Key type Storage Location Zeroized when?
-Description Key generation seeds, prime numbers Stack/heap After each key has been generated.
-These are zeroized in OpenSSL by calling OPENSSL_cleanse(), which overwrites the memory upon release TLS Session keys Stack/heap After session has ended The TLS session keys are created within OpenSSL during session initiation.
-These are zeroized in OpenSSL by calling OPENSSL_cleanse(), which overwrites the memory upon release TLS private keys in TLS certificates On the disk Upon deletion by administrator.
+Application Key type Storage Location Volatile/ Non- volatile Zeroized when?
+Description Key generation seeds, prime numbers Stack/heap Volatile After each key has been generated.
+These are zeroized in OpenSSL by calling OPENSSL_cleanse(), which overwrites the memory upon release

+Application Key type Storage Location Volatile/ Non- volatile Zeroized when?
+Description TLS Session keys Stack/heap Volatile After session has ended The TLS session keys are created within OpenSSL during session initiation.
+These are zeroized in OpenSSL by calling OPENSSL cleanse(), which overwrites the memory upon release TLS private keys in TLS certificates On the disk Non- volatile Upon deletion by administrator.
 Private keys are zeroized when they are deleted by the administrator.
 Zeroization is done by overwriting the file once with zeroes and deleting the file.
-SSH Session keys Stack/heap After session has ended The SSH session keys are created within OpenSSL during session initiation.
-These are zeroized in OpenSSL by calling OPENSSL_cleanse(), which overwrites the memory upon release SSH SSH keys On the disk Upon deletion by administrator.
+The API used for zeroization is the write(2) system call which is called with buffer filled with zeros as input.
+SSH Session keys Stack/heap Volatile After session has ended The SSH session keys are created within OpenSSL during session initiation.
+These are zeroized in OpenSSL by calling OPENSSL_cleanse(), which overwrites the memory upon release SSH SSH keys On the disk Non- volatile Upon deletion by administrator.
 SSH keys are zeroized when using the key-swap utility.
 Zeroization is done by overwriting the file once with zeroes and deleting the file.
+The API used for zeroization is the shred(1) Linux command which uses the write(2) system call which is called with buffer filled with zeros as input.

-Table 9: Zeroization of Critical Security Parameters
+Table 7: Zeroization of Critical Security Parameters